eduMFA/eduMFA/doc/policies/conditions.rst

 Error Handling
 ~~~~~~~~~~~~~~

-privacyIDEA's error handling when checking policy conditions is quite strict,
+eduMFA's error handling when checking policy conditions is quite strict,
 in order to prevent policy misconfiguration from going unnoticed.
 If
-privacyIDEA encounters a policy condition that evaluates neither to true nor
+eduMFA encounters a policy condition that evaluates neither to true nor
-false, but simply *invalid* due to a misconfiguration, privacyIDEA throws an
+false, but simply *invalid* due to a misconfiguration, eduMFA throws an
 error and the current request is aborted.